Hearing in Color:

 • In-person: We will attend three concerts, to be scheduled (hopefully) on weekend afternoons at Civic Center locations like Davies Symphony Hall (San Francisco Symphony), the War Memorial Opera House (SFOpera), Miner Auditorium (SFJAZZ), etc.

-UC Approved: Interdisciplinary
+UC Approved: (Music)

 About the Instructor